xsandbox/virtkick-website/source/blog/2015/2015-03-31-virtkick-vps-management-limited-release-progress.md

 *"Console integration is really cool - that's really lightweight."*

 Want to awesomize your business with Virtkick?
-We just need a few technical details and some information about your business -  just fill out the [Limited Release Signup Form](https://docs.google.com/forms/d/1VxWperhIawA-aN_ZMZO5KG4Q4bSMvvePouNrWQUOjG8/viewform) and we'll work together on deploying Virtkick for your business.
+We just need a few technical details and some information about your business -  just [shoot me an email](mailto:mirek@virtkick.com) and we'll work together on deploying Virtkick for your business.

-Thanks for reading and stay tuned - if there's anything you'd like to talk about, just [shoot me an email](mailto:mirek@virtkick.com).
-In the meantime, [follow our Twitter](http://twitter.com/virtkick) and stay tuned.
+Thanks for reading [follow our Twitter](http://twitter.com/virtkick) and stay tuned.

-With the registration system in place, the Virtkick-powered Spring 2015 will be legendary!
+With the registration system in place soon, the Virtkick-powered Spring 2015 will be legendary!